 We work with local non-profit and for profit organizations to secure needed services.
 For example, we were instrumental in securing a second van for the Disabled American Veterans.
 Thanks to Burke Motor Group, who made the initial donation of $10,000 and to the many local organizations and individuals who made this van a reality.
 Five days a week this van takes our veterans to doctor’s appointments at VA clinics and the VA hospitals in Philadelphia and Wilmington, DE.

 Weekly we receive requests from veterans in immediate need.
 For example, a veteran needed rent until his first paycheck.
 Another veteran, on a fixed income, needed help when his car repair expense exceeded his ability to pay.
 He needed $900.00, because he has doctor’s appointments for his multiple sclerosis and he takes his five-year old daughter to school.
-The stories are endless, but as of September 2015 we have helped 23 individuals avoid homelessness, get needed VA benefits, or obtain transportation.
+The stories are endless, but as of July 2017 we have helped 75 individuals avoid homelessness, get needed VA benefits, or obtain transportation.
 This was all done on the donations of individuals and veteran organizations.
-We received our 501c status in January of 2016 so we will be able to fundraise and help more veterans and their families.
+We received our 501c status in January of 2016 so now we are able to fundraise and help more veterans and their families.